Things you might hear in BMX:

 Cruiser: Cruising on 24-inch wheel bikes (the rim is actually 20" but with tire it is 24")

 Clips: Anything that mechanically secures your foot to the pedal.
-Clips 99.99% of the time refers to clipless shoes with a locking cleat.
+Clips 99.99% of the time refers to clipless pedals.
+Did anyone ever try toe cages in BMX?

-Flats: A pedal with a flat surface usually with spiky studs to help keep your feet on them.
+Flats: A pedal with a flat surface and no mechanical attachment to your shoe.

-Gearing: This means how many teeth on the front and rear gears.
-If the front is 44 teeth and the rear is 16.
-It is said as 44/16.
+Gearing: This means to the front and rear gears.
+If the front is 44 teeth and the rear is 16 it is 44/16.

 Gear Ratio: Divide the two numbers above and get a ratio.
 This ratio is good for a quick starting point for tuning your gearing.
-For most teen and adult riders the starting point is 2.75 (44/16=2.75) and about 2.6 for kids.
+For teen and adult riders the starting point is 2.75 (44/16=2.75) and for kids about 2.6.

 Gear inches, gain ratio, rollout: These are calculated numbers based on gearing, crank length, and tire diameter.
 They are more accurate for fine tuning.